mehulagg/gitlab_test/doc/subscriptions/index.md

 Please note that you need to be a group owner to associate a group to your subscription.

+### GitLab.com: Upgrade your subscription plan

+GitLab.com subscriptions can be upgraded directly through the [Subscriptions portal](https://customers.gitlab.com/subscriptions).

+Note that we provide an **Upgrade** button below each GitLab.com subscription in that UI, which will lead you to a simple checkout process.

 ### Confirm or upgrade your GitLab.com subscription details within GitLab

 To see the status of your GitLab.com subscription, you can click on the Billings